GianRothfuchs/blockchain/Ethereum_SmartContracts/SmartContracts.md

 The code [Minter.sol](https://gist.github.com/GianRothfuchs/fa176dd2bd39471eefbebdc2d5b38f42#Minter-sol) make use of the Mapping and Address feature discussed above.
 In Addition that the handling of events is also demonstrated with a simple example.

 ### Struct, Array, and Time Units
 * Struct is a structure containing related data.
-Refer to the [Ballot.sol](https://gist.github.com/GianRothfuchs/fa176dd2bd39471eefbebdc2d5b38f42#file-ballotbasic-sol) for an code eample.
+Refer to the [Ballot.sol](https://gist.github.com/GianRothfuchs/fa176dd2bd39471eefbebdc2d5b38f42#file-ballotbasic-sol) for an code example.
 For example struct voter {uint weight;
 		bool voted;
 		uint8 vote;